STF1998/Desk20/report/backgroundAndMotivation.md

 However, there were areas of the technical scope that we had to trim to complete our MVP:

--	Being able to view oneself in the league – this was a significant hurdle in the project and was particularly down to the arrangement of the API and database.
-As such, we decided to offer a league table that did not include the user.
-However, the user is still able to compare via the personal stats section.
+-	Being able to view oneself in the league
 -	Portal Customisation
 -	Advertisements
 <br>